Ricard-Garcia/js-play/README.md

 # JS-Play

-Test your reflexes game developed at Assembler School of Software Engineering
+Test your reflexes game developed at Assembler School of Software Engineerin

 ## The repo